 by: Rev. Ed Schneider, M.P.Th.

 There is no such thing as an easy answer to the question, “What are we suppose to pay the pastor?”
 The truth is the evaluation process is more art than science.
-The reason for this involves the number of contextual variables involved.
-This article will attempt to direct “well intended” Christians trying to prayerfully understand how to strategically analyze the financial, practical, and intrinsic value of a pastor.
+The reason for this involves the wide variety of contextual variables each local church has to consider.
+This article will attempt to guide the balance between financial realities and spiritual-biblical responsibilities “well intended” Christians have when trying to practically and prayerfully pay their pastor.

 When trying to arrive at a reasonable conclusion regarding the final figure to offer a pastor, each congregation has to take into consideration not only the pastor they are trying to partner with but also their own context.

 - Where does the local church find themselves financially?

 - What are other community restrictions relating to cost-of-living?